jylambert/topotherm/README.md

-# DHN Benchmark Paper
+# topotherm

-Topotherm is a pyomo-based open-source optimization model for district heating network design.
+topotherm is a pyomo-based open-source optimization model for district heating network design.

 ## Intro